janisdd/vscode-edit-csv/README.md

 - there are probably *some* issues which enabling `hasHeader`, removing first row and undoing/redoing that

+## Why not...?

+- use merged cells for comments (rows)
+	- there are some problems with adding/removing rows in connection with undo & redo

 ## Used projects

 - for csv parsing/writing: [papaparse](https://github.com/mholt/PapaParse)